UniqueKate/UniqueKate/README.md

 - I learn using many free sources available on the Internet.
 - For now, I treat GitHub as a diary of my learning.

-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning API testing and SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dubiel.kat@gmail.com